Event ROI

 How do I handle multi-touch opportunities?

-Track both event-created and event-influenced opps in Salesforce.
+Track both event-sourced and event-influenced opps in Salesforce.
 Use first-touch or multi-touch attribution - just be consistent.

 What’s a good CPO?